DataDog/documentation/content/en/profiler/enabling/supported_versions.md

 ## Profile types

-To collect profile types, use at least the minimum versions summarized in the following table:
+To collect profile types, use at least the minimum versions summarized in the following table.
+If a runtime isn't specified, the profile type requires the minimum runtime version in [Runtime and tracer versions](#runtime-and-tracer-versions).

 | <div style="width:150px"><div>    | [Java][1]  | [Python][2]  |  [Go][3]   |  [Ruby][4] |   [Node.js][5]  |  [.NET][6]   |   [PHP][7]  | [Rust/C/C++][8] |
 |-----------------------------------|:-------:|:-------:|:------------:|:------:|:---------:|:-------:|:------:|:----------:|